mzrwalzy/search_property_path/README.md

 # search_property_path

-v1.0, find the first appear property name in dict, list in python
+Find the first appearance property name in dict in python or get it in object in js.
 ## Example

-Init arr as a empty list, and a obj, your target property input those into function search_property(obj, count=0, target, arr)
+Initialize arr as a empty list, a obj(dict) you want to get your property path and your target property input those into function search_property(obj, count=0, target, arr).

 ```python
     arr = []